JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 :::

-Also, you can visualize it on the browser <style>
+Also, you can visualize it on the browser.
-.material-symbols-outlined {
-  font-variation-settings:
-  'FILL' 0,
-  'wght' 400,
-  'GRAD' 0,
-  'opsz' 24
-}
-</style>.

 ## Chat Settings ⚙